brodieG/char-width/README.md

 PCMs also correlate close with the prepend [Grapheme Cluster Break Property][6].

-#### Random Wide Characters
+#### Other Wide Characters

-`glibc` treats a few characters as wide that no one else does.
+`glibc` treats a few characters as wide that others don't.
 These include:

+* Circled number ideograms e.g (10), (20), etc in U+3248-324F, which
+  definitely look wide, but terminal does not display them wide.
 * The I Ching hexagrams U+4DC0..4DFF.
 The glyphs seem to a little over 1 column wide on my terminal and browser, though the terminal places them as being 1 wide.
 Other sources support the wide display[10].
-* Circled number ideograms e.g (10), (20), etc in U+3248-324F, which
-  definitely look wide, but terminal does not display them wide.

 The number ideograms are from ARIB STD 24, and it makes sense that they are considered wide by glibc, but what doesn't make sense is there are a lot more